spyking-circus/spyking-circus/docs_sphinx/code/config.rst

 Parameters that are most likely to be changed:
     * ``output_dim`` If you want to save some memory usage, you can reduce the number of features kept to describe a waveform.
-    * ``chunk_size`` If you have a very large number of electrode, and not enough memory, you can reduce it

 Clustering